-Increased capital spending is also supported by an important liquidity buffer with cash as of year-end 2019 expected to reach \leq 400 million, up from \leq 264 million in 2018. significant liquidity is driven by sound cash management, and will be further improved by the recent agreement with the central government.
-Finally, if the rescue plan for Casino' de la Vallee S.p.A is successfully implemented, this shall free up additional \leq 55 million, which have been set apart by the region in a prudential manner.
+Increased capital spending is also supported by an important liquidity buffer, with cash as of year-end 2019 that reached €426 million, up from €264 million in 2018 and covering 8.4 times the regional debt service.
+Significant liquidity is driven by sound cash management, and will be further improved by the recent agreement with the central government.